-Pryor Cashman’s dual locations in the entertainment industry hotspots of New York and Los Angeles are indicative of the full-service firm’s most well-known practice: Entertainment.
-Pryor Cashman has brushed legal shoulders with some of the biggest icons in pop culture, including Simon & Garfunkel, Bob Dylan, Tony Bennett, Neil Diamond, Paul Newman, Elton John and Lady Gaga, though the firm has morphed into a full-service firm that serves the mid-market in nearly every way.
+Pryor Cashman’s locations in the entertainment industry hotspots of New York Los Angeles and Miami are indicative of the full-service firm’s most well-known practice: entertainment.
+Pryor Cashman has brushed legal shoulders with some of the biggest icons in pop culture, including Simon & Garfunkel, Bob Dylan, Neil Diamond, Elton John, Lady Gaga, Bruno Mars, Justin Timberlake and others, though the firm has morphed into a full-service firm that serves the mid-market in nearly every way.

 From Entertainment to Full-Service

 The beginnings of Pryor Cashman are consistent with its strongest practice today: the firm was founded as an entertainment law boutique firm.
 In 1963, Pete Pryor and David Braun, entertainment lawyers specializing in the motion picture, music and publishing industries, joined forces with Gideon Cashman, a well-known litigator who had served as Assistant U.S. Attorney in the Criminal Division in the Southern District of New York.
-In its early days, the firm saw clients the likes of Simon & Garfunkel; Peter, Paul and Mary; Faye Dunaway; Neil Diamond; Bob Dylan and major talent agency Creative Management Associates focused on civil litigation, copyright, unfair competition and corporate counseling.
-In the 70s, Pryor Cashman took its first steps on the road toward becoming a full-service firm, adding securities, tax and corporate financing to its practices.
+In its early days, the firm focused on civil litigation, copyright, unfair competition, and corporate counseling.
+In the 70s, Pryor Cashman took its first steps on the road toward becoming a full-service firm, adding securities, tax, and corporate financing to its practices.
 The 80s straight into the new millennium marked a period of significant expansion for the firm, as it added to its practices labor and employment, banking, bankruptcy, criminal defense, family law, litigation, corporate, real estate and intellectual property.
-In 2003, Pryor Cashman opened its L.A. office, which has doubled in size, and, in 2019, they launched their Miami office which focuses primarily on live music, Latin-based media and entertainment, and relevant litigation.
+In 2003, Pryor Cashman opened its LA office, which has nearly doubled in size, and, in 2019, they launched their Miami office which focuses primarily on live music, Latin-based media and entertainment, and relevant litigation.

 7 Times Square